LGB Alliance: In scholarship

 Political scientists Christine M. Klapeer and Inga Nüthen describe LGB Alliance as an anti-trans group.
 Sociologists McLean and Stretesky describe LGB Alliance as part of "a veritable miasma of anti-trans campaign groups [...] united in their antipathy toward transgender people," alongside CitizenGo, FiLiA, Fair Play for Women, Get the L Out, Sex Matters, and Transgender Trend.
 Laura Miles called it a "virulently anti-trans group."
 Sociologist Sally Hines writes that "another resident at 55 Tufton Street [...] is the [LGB Alliance].
 Formed in 2019 to organize against the trans-inclusive agenda of the leading LGBT Charity ‘Stonewall’, as reflected in its name, the LGBA seeks to bracket off issues pertaining to lesbian, gay and bisexual communities from those of trans people: ‘LGB Without the T’ as the gender–critical slogan goes.
 Yet, over the five years since its founding, the LGBA has had very little to say about homophobia; giving weight to the arguments from the UK umbrella group of LGBT organizations ‘Consortium’ that the LGB Alliance was formed to ‘promote transphobic activity rather than pro-LGB activities’."
 Helen Clarke described LGB Alliance as "a prime example of gender-critical feminism" and argued that "in seeking to exclude trans women from gay/queer spaces by presenting them as a threat to (cis) lesbians, LGB Alliance can be understood as deploying strategies of heteroactivism and political whiteness."

 The LGB Alliance has been described as "trans-exclusionary" in articles published in the journals Metaphilosophy and the Journal of Gender Studies.
 LGB Alliance is also described as an anti-trans group by legal scholar Sandra Duffy in Gender and Justice and by Maëlyn Marliere in Revue Française de Civilisation Britannique.
 In a 2021 article in the International Journal of Sociology, McLean listed LGB Alliance among "UK lobby groups [that] are successfully pushing a radical agenda to deny the basic rights of trans people."
 Mike Homfray of the University of Liverpool has argued that "there is ample evidence that the LGB Alliance ... has as a central aim [trans people's] isolation and separation from LGB people."

-In her article "Astro-TERFs: LGB Alliance’s Role in the UK Media’s Anti-Trans Moral Panic," Gina Gwenffrewi characterizes the LGB Alliance as a trans-exclusionary astroturf organization connected to right-wing lobbying networks based at 55 Tufton Street.
+In her article "Astro-TERFs: LGB Alliance’s Role in the UK Media’s Anti-Trans Moral Panic," Gina Gwenffrewi describes the LGB Alliance as a trans-exclusionary astroturf organization connected to right-wing lobbying networks based at 55 Tufton Street.
 She documents links between the group and far-right and anti-LGBTQ+ think tanks such as the Heritage Foundation and the Witherspoon Institute.
 Gwenffrewi writes that the group presents itself as a "pro-LGB" organization while working in concert with reactionary movements that aim to roll back trans rights and equality initiatives.